levizwannah/OpenScript.Js/readme.md

 This makes it difficult to style the `wrapper` tag since one has no direct control over it.
 However, you are able to style it using the OJS `c_attr` attribute.

 ##### Styling the Wrapper Tag
 The wrapper tag makes re-rendering efficient for OJS.
 But wrappers are not default HTML elements and hence have no styling.
-But it is possible to style the wrapper tag using the `c_attr` attribute.
+But it is possible to style the wrapper tag using the `c_attr` attribute or prefixing the attribute with a `$` sign.
 The value of the `c_attr` is an object of attributes that should be applied to the component's wrapper element.
-This attribute should be placed on the outermost element so that it can be applied to the wrapper.
+This attribute or `$`attributes should be placed on the outermost element so that it can be applied to the wrapper.
 See the below example.

 ```javascript
 // Test.js